mmarsala/peer/peer/peer.rst

 Working from left to right, users interact with the SMB shares on the Nutanix Files cluster via a public LAN.
 When SMB activity occurs on the Files cluster through these shares, the Peer Partner Server (referred to as a Peer Agent) is notified via the File Activity Monitoring API from Files.
 The Peer Agent accesses the updated content via SMB then facilitates the flow of data to one or many remote and/or local file servers.

-**In this lab you will deploy and configure the Peer Global File Service software to create an Active-Active file services solution with Nutanix Files.**
+**In this lab you will deploy and configure Peer Global File Service to create an Active-Active file services solution with Nutanix Files.**

 Lab Setup
 +++++++++